Watch the video version:

 This is Partner Relationship Management: The Ultimate Channel Sales Podcast.

-Gartner defines a go-to-market strategy as, “a plan that details how an organization can engage with customers to convince them to buy their product or service and to gain a competitive advantage.”
-You may decide channel sales is a great way to reach the end consumer and so you establish a channel.
+Gartner defines a go-to-market strategy as “a plan that details how an organization can engage with customers to convince them to buy their product or service and to gain a competitive advantage.”
+You may decide channel sales are a great way to reach the end consumer and so you establish a channel.

 Now, how do you build that channel to be successful?

 And what if you’re experiencing great success now, but you really want to go for gold.
 How do you expand your channel globally?

 Your channel sales strategy should include a clear definition of the goals for your channel from day 1 – what you hope to achieve.
 Keep goals realistic and be sure to track and measure progress.